Bran Castle

-Commonly known outside Transylvania as Dracula's Castle, it is marketed as the home of the title character in Bram Stoker's Dracula.
-There is no evidence that Stoker knew anything about this castle, which has only tangential associations with Vlad the Impaler, voivode of Wallachia, who shares his name with Dracula.
+Marketed outside Romania as Dracula's Castle, it is presented as the home of the title character in Bram Stoker's Dracula.
+There is no evidence that Stoker knew anything about this castle, which has only tangential associations with Vlad the Impaler, voivode of Wallachia, whose byname 'Drăculea' resembles that of Dracula.
 Stoker's description of Dracula's crumbling fictional castle also bears no resemblance to Bran Castle.

 The castle is now a museum dedicated to displaying art and furniture collected by Queen Marie.
 Tourists can see the interior on their own or by a guided tour.
 At the bottom of the hill is a small open-air museum exhibiting traditional Romanian peasant structures (cottages, barns, water-driven machinery, etc.) from the Bran region.

 History

+First castle (?)

+Based on the controversial information in the "Székely Chronicle of Csik" (Hungarian: Csíki székely krónika), whose veracity is questionable, it can be concluded that the original fortification was built in the 11th century by the Székelys, who were settled here by King Ladislaus I of Hungary, under the leadership of Stephen Sándor (Hungarian: Sándor István), to protect this strategically important territory from attacks by the Cumans and Pechenegs.
+It was likely subsequently destroyed during their next raid, as the territory was ceded to the Teutonic Order in the 13th century, and construction of a new fortification began.

 Wooden castle of the German Order

+In 1211, the Teutonic Order received this land as a gift from Andrew II to ensure the protection of Hungary from the Cumans.
 In 1212, the Teutonic Order built the wooden castle of Dietrichstein as a fortified position in the Burzenland at the entrance to a mountain pass through which traders had travelled for more than a millennium.
-This castle was destroyed by the Mongols in 1242.
+This castle was destroyed by royal troops during the expulsion of the Teutonic Order from the territory of the Kingdom of Hungary, around 1225.

 The castle's original name, Dietrichstein or lapis Theoderici in Latin, lit.
 "Dietrich's Stone", seems to have been derived from the Comthur (Commander) and regional Preceptor, frater Theodericus, mentioned in a 1212 document.
 This Dietrich is the probable builder of the castle.
 A 1509 document confirms that the Törzburg county had once belonged to Commander Dietrich of the Teutonic Order.